Dusky eagle-owl

-The dusky eagle-owl (Ketupa coromandus) is an owl species in the family Strigidae that is widespread in South and Southeast Asia.
+The dusky eagle-owl (Ketupa coromanda) is an owl species in the family Strigidae that is widespread in South and Southeast Asia.
 The type specimen used to describe the species was collected on the Coromandel Coast, which was used for the specific epithet.
 It is listed as Least Concern on the IUCN Red List.
 The species's extent of occurrence is estimated at 9250000 km2.
 However, volunteer generated databases such as eBird.org suggest that the available extent of occurrence is a vast over-estimate.

 Taxonomy

 The species was first described by John Latham in 1790 as Strix coromanda.
 This is the nominate subspecies that occurs in South Asia.
 In the 20th century, the following subspecies was described: